seviolin/Letterboxd-Movie-Review-Python-Analysis/README.md

 # Letterboxd-Movie-Review-Python-Analysis
-I found this Letterboxd dataset on Kaggle and, out of curiosity wanted to find out which movies and directors are the most popular, along with other questions I opften wonder about when it comes to films.
+I found this Letterboxd dataset on Kaggle and, out of curiosity wanted to find out which movies and directors are the most popular, along with other questions I often wonder about when it comes to films.
 So, in this project, with the help of Google Colab, I use Python to explore and visualize movie review data.
 This repository includes data cleaning, exploratory data analysis (EDA), and insights into various trends.

 ## Dataset
 ![image alt](https://github.com/seviolin/Letterboxd-Movie-Review-Python-Analysis/blob/f5e5bc680e9cee71cb72ddc6e2f1bf13944e07ff/letterboxd%20dataset.png)